[Moderate revision–posted 8/11/25 (replaces 11/27/23 edition)]

 2. Nomination Procedure

-The Chancellors Council Distinguished Teaching Award Nomination Form and checklist (Attachment A) must be followed for each nomination.
+The online nomination form and checklist (Attachment A) must be followed for each nomination.

 b.
-A committee comprised of the Executive Council of the Teaching Academy, the President of the Faculty Senate, and a previous Chancellors Council Distinguished Teaching Award winner (appointed by the chair of the Executive Council of the Teaching Academy) will review the nominations.
+A committee comprised of the Executive Council of the Teaching Academy, the President of the Faculty Senate, and a previous Chancellors Council Distinguished Teaching Award winner (appointed by the chair of the Executive Council of the Teaching Academy) must review the nominations.

 c.
 Teaching Academy Executive Council members may not write letters of support for the Chancellors Council Distinguished Teaching Award because Executive Council members serve as reviewers for this award.